 10 fresh sage leaves

-1 quart chicken broth + 1/2 cup more if making a day ahead
+1 quart chicken or vegetable broth + 1/2 cup more if making a day ahead

 salt & pepper